nixworks/public/news/2012/02/13/README.md

 _Context: Prime Minister, Supreme Court, Yousuf Raza Gilani, contempt of court_

 ### [Abu Qatada, accused of being one of the United Kingdom's most dangerous preachers of Islamic extremism, is released from prison following a ruling from the European Court of Human Rights last week. ](/news/2012/02/13/abu-qatada-accused-of-being-one-of-the-united-kingdom-s-most-dangerous-preachers-of-islamic-extremism-is-released-from-prison-following-a.md)
-_Context: Abu Qatada, European Court of Human Rights, Islamic extremist group, UK_
+_Context: Abu Qatada, European Court of Human Rights, Islamic extremist group, United Kingdom_

 ### [The president of Turkmenistan, Gurbanguli Berdymukhamedov, wins a new five-year term with 97% of the vote, according to election officials. ](/news/2012/02/13/the-president-of-turkmenistan-gurbanguli-berdymukhamedov-wins-a-new-five-year-term-with-97-of-the-vote-according-to-election-officials.md)
 _Context: Gurbanguli Berdymukhamedov, Turkmenistan, wins a new five-year term_